-In the regime with independence ($q>0$), the dynamics interpolates between strict local conformity (probability $1-q$) and independent resampling biased by the external bias $p$ (probability $q$), whereby each selected agent adopts state $+1$ with probability $p$ and state $-1$ with probability $1-p$.
-The nature of the stationary state depends critically on the bias strength $p$.
-For intermediate biases $0<p<1$, the independence mechanism stabilizes a mixed attractor, preventing absorbing consensus.
-However, in the limit of extreme bias $p \in \{0,1\}$, the external field breaks the symmetry fully, and the system is driven toward a unique absorbing state.
-This scenario corresponds to a monolithic information environment (e.g., fully aligned media) that overrides local disagreements and locks the population into a single prevailing opinion~\cite{carro2016noisy,muslim2024mass}.
+In the field-driven regime ($q>0$), the long-time behavior depends on both the update probability $q$ and the bias strength $p$.
+At the symmetric point $p=1/2$, sufficiently large $q$ stabilizes the mixed state at $c=1/2$, and the corresponding first-passage observable is the disordering time discussed in Sec.~\ref{sec:section_v}.
+For $p\neq 1/2$, the up--down symmetry is explicitly broken and the stable attractor, when it exists, is shifted to a biased location $c^\ast$ determined by $v(c^\ast)=0$.

+For intermediate biases $0<p<1$, the states $c=0$ and $c=1$ are not absorbing whenever $q>0$, because the field-driven branch can reintroduce either opinion into a homogeneous configuration.
+Therefore, a strict consensus time to $c=0$ or $c=1$ is not well defined in this regime.
+The appropriate quantity would instead be a relaxation time toward the corresponding biased attractor.
+However, a detailed analysis of this biased-relaxation problem is beyond the scope of the present work, which focuses on absorbing consensus in the pure majority-rule limit and at extreme biases, and on the symmetric disordering time at $p=1/2$.

+By contrast, in the extreme-bias limits $p=0$ and $p=1$, one of the two boundary consensus states remains absorbing.
+In these cases, the field-driven branch and the majority rule act constructively toward the selected consensus state, allowing the consensus time to be analyzed.
+Socially, this limit can be interpreted as a fully aligned external information environment, such as a strongly one-sided media campaign or institutional signal, that consistently favors one opinion and prevents the reintroduction of the opposite state~\cite{carro2016noisy,muslim2024mass}.

-For the extreme-bias cases $p \in \{0,1\}$, the dynamical bottleneck at $c=1/2$ vanishes.
+For $p\in\{0,1\}$, the dynamical bottleneck at $c=1/2$ vanishes.
 The consensus time is therefore controlled solely by the relaxation of the boundary layer near the absorbing state.
 Consequently, the leading asymptotic behavior coincides with that of the pure majority-rule regime starting from unbalanced conditions, recovering the scaling $T_{\mathrm{cons}}\sim \mathcal{B}\,\ln N$ with the prefactors given in Eqs.~\eqref{eq:unif_cons_noiseless}--\eqref{eq:pl_cons_noiseless} (see Appendix~\ref{appendixC} for details).
-The system bypasses the metastable ``hung'' state and proceeds directly via the progressive erosion of the minority.
+The system bypasses the nearly balanced bottleneck and proceeds directly via the progressive erosion of the minority.